jp7677/dxvk-nvapi/README.md

 - Ensure that DXVK is installed in your x86/x64 Wine prefix.
 - Ensure that Wine uses DXVK's `dxgi.dll`, e.g. with `WINEDLLOVERRIDES=dxgi=n`.
 - Set `DXVK_ENABLE_NVAPI=1` to disable DXVK's `nvapiHack` in DXVK.

-DXVK 1.10 and older does not support `DXVK_ENABLE_NVAPI`.
-Disable the `nvapiHack` in DXVK 1.10 and older with `dxgi.nvapiHack = False` set in a DXVK configuration file, see [dxvk.conf](https://github.com/doitsujin/dxvk/blob/master/dxvk.conf).

 ### Non-NVIDIA GPU